-However, our estimates also imply that restaurants have a strong incentive to manipulate their Yelp ratings by leaving fake positive reviews.
-In principle this manipulation could invalidate the RD design if savvy restaurateurs heap disproportionately above each Yelp rounding threshold.
-We model a restaurateur's decision to leave fake reviews and demonstrate that the incentive to leave a fake review does not change discontinuously at the Yelp rounding threshold.
-A rich set of robustness checks on the density of restaurants and on reviewer characteristics confirm that restaurants are not manipulating ratings in a manner that causes them to fall right above the Yelp rounding threshold.
+Our estimates imply that restaurants face strong incentives to manipulate their Yelp ratings by leaving fake positive reviews.
+In principle this manipulation could invalidate the RD design if savvy restaurateurs heap directly above each Yelp rounding threshold; the assignment of restaurants to either side of the threshold would then no longer be quasirandom.
+However, we show that a restaurateur's incentive to leave a fake review does not change discontinuously at the Yelp rounding threshold, and a rich set of robustness checks on the density of restaurants and on reviewer characteristics confirm that restaurants are not manipulating ratings in a manner that causes them to fall right above the Yelp rounding threshold.